icosa-foundation/icosa-gallery/rules_for_preferred_formats.md

 They differ in that the suffix "_(GLTFupdated)" was added to the filename, and the base folder in our storage was changed from "icosa" to "poly".

-## when we add the suffixed filename
+## When we add the suffixed filename

 To summarise and collect from the steps above: we offer a version of gltf files with the suffix `_(GLTFupdated)` in a few scenarios (see usage for the `suffix` function in the codebase):